 “What if I had not been obedient?
 What blessings would I have missed?
 The more I obeyed God, the more of His kingdom He entrusted me with.
 The more God entrusted me with, the more blessings I received from Him.”
 Rhonda Holton, Founder

 Through Rhonda’s inspiration and leadership, Lizzie and her family now have a more secure and warm home.
-She and her siblings have received a good education from generous donations of U.S. donors who caught the vision of improving education for Honduran school children.
+She and her siblings have received a good education from generous U.S. donors who caught the vision of improving education for Honduran school children.

 Honduras Quick Facts

 - Choluteca is 5th largest city with100,000 residents

 - Education is free until the 9th grade; then families must pay for education

 - WGM has been in Honduras since 1910